FREQUENTLY ASKED QUESTIONS

 True; talking about alcohol based hand sanitisers that higher alcohol % the faster and more effective it is (but it also has more negative side effects like evaporating faster, more aggressive towards your skin etc, more CO2 expensive production).

-Also the last years studies showing that bacteria gains resistance towards alcohol forced the alcohol based sanitisers to increase the % to avoid to create multi resistant bacteria (MRSA).
+Also the last years studies showing that bacteria gains resistance towards alcohol.
+This forced the alcohol based sanitisers to increase the percentage to avoid creating multi resistant bacteria (MRSA).

 False; if your antibacterial formula contains 0% and has clinical documentation against both viruses and bacteria.